stacks-network/docs/src/pages/ecosystem/stacks-token.md

 Stacks is the name of a token developed by Blockstack Token LLC in 2017 and activated in the third quarter of 2018.
-This page discusses a brief history of the Stacks token and deployment on the Blockstack network as well as the current role of the Stacks token.
+This page discusses a brief history of the Stacks token and deployment on the Stacks network as well as the current role of the Stacks token.

 If you are a developer interested in the specific technical changes related to